 Well-lit photographs don’t usually happen by accident.
 If shooting in available light, you can bet the photographer planned to be at that very spot at that time, after doing some reconnaissance beforehand.

-Possible places with good directional light which can give you a nice ambiance or mood are:
+Possible places with good directional light which can give you a nice ambiance or mood include the following:

 - Doorways and windows